Explore a selection of high-end independent boutiques in London, from from fine jewellery troves to minimalist homeware havens

 Jessica McCormack, Carlos Place

-You would be forgiven for mistaking Jessica McCormack's destination boutique for an art gallery or private home.
-The five-storey Georgian townhouse on Carlos Place in Mayfair curates her fine jewellery collections amongst a cornucopia of antiques, books and curious ephemera, alongside a self-playing piano and a rotating collection of contemporary world art.
+You would be forgiven for mistaking Jessica McCormack's destination boutique in Mayfair for an art gallery or private home.
+The five-storey Georgian townhouse curates her fine jewellery collections amongst a cornucopia of antiques, books and curious ephemera, alongside a self-playing piano and a rotating collection of contemporary world art.
 It is very much a shop though, and a welcoming one at that.
 Drop by to view the New Zealand-born designer’s enticing array of modern diamond jewellery, created using centuries-old techniques.

 10am – 5pm, 7 Carlos Place, Mayfair, London W1K 3AR, jessicamccormack.com